Rewonka/Asteroid/README.md

 Part 1: https://youtu.be/hacZU523FyM

 Part 2: https://youtu.be/xTTuih7P0c0

+Now, I will use this project, to test codex from openai, how it works.

 This project now includes a simple Node.js server using Socket.IO so two players can play against each other over a network.
 Start the server with `node server.js` and open the game in two separate browsers.